Track record

 Our solution

-• Budget restrictions –With the condition of the historic building and an obligation to improve the thermal performance, the budget was under immense pressure and numerous examples of value-engineering were identified in both buildability and specification
+• Budget restrictions – with the condition of the historic building and an obligation to improve the thermal performance, the budget came under immense pressure and numerous examples of value-engineering were identified in both buildability and specification.

 • The existing roof structure was utilised to form a vaulted ceiling, creating an aesthetically pleasing and unique feature.